camstuart/sinatra-base/README.md

 #### General:

-Sinatra is great for quick and small web apps, and even better if you want to have users run the the app on their own workstation under Java.
+Sinatra is great for quick and small web apps, and even better if you want to have users run the app on their own workstation under Java.
 <br/>
 Use this project to get up and running quickly with: